CERTIFICATE OF COMPETENCE

 Collaborating university: Università della Svizzera italiana

-The first edition of the Certificate of Advanced Studies in Gastrointestinal cancer will begin in June 2022 and is the first competence programme to focus on the improvement of both the clinical and scientific capability of oncologists, ensuring better-quality management of patients with gastrointestinal cancers.
+The first edition of the Certificate of Advanced Studies in Gastrointestinal cancer started in June 2022 and is the first competence programme to focus on the improvement of both the clinical and scientific capability of oncologists, ensuring better-quality management of patients with gastrointestinal cancers.

 This programme, which is offered on a part-time basis over 15 months, is divided into a seminar module (three seminars) and six online modules.